 How can I create a new bot with QnA Maker?

-Answer: Follow the instructions in this documentation to create your Bot with Azure Bot Service.
+Answer: Follow the instructions in this documentation to create your Bot with Azure AI Bot Service.

-How do I use a different knowledge base with an existing Azure bot service?
+How do I use a different knowledge base with an existing Azure AI Bot Service?

 Answer: You need to have the following information about your knowledge base: